fabsig/GPBoost/README.md

 ```
 y = F(X) + Zb + xi
 ```
-where where xi is an independent error term and X are predictor variables (aka covariates or features).
+where xi is an independent error term and X are predictor variables (aka covariates or features).

 The **random effects** can consists of